pip-services/pip-services-docs/content/en/python/messaging/queues/_index.md

 Interface for asynchronous message queues.
 Not all queues may implement all the methods.
 Attempt to call non-supported method will result in NotImplemented exception.
-To verify if specific method is supported consult with [MessagingCapabilities](messaging_capabilities).
+To verify if a specific method is supported check [MessagingCapabilities](messaging_capabilities).

 #### [IMessageReceive](imessage_receive)
-Callback interface to receive incoming messages.
+Callback interface used to receive incoming messages.

 <br>